Bellagio (resort): Ownership changes and expansion

 When it opened, Bellagio's room rates averaged $200 a night, compared to $81 for most other Strip resorts.
 Early revenue was less than expected, with the resort making $260 million in cash flow during 1999, more than $40 million short of Wynn's predictions.
-Plans for a 1,300-room addition were put on hold in March 2000, while Mirage Resorts finalized a merger with MGM Grand Inc. The deal closed in May 2000, giving MGM Grand ownership of Bellagio.
+Plans for a 1,300-room addition were put on hold in March 2000, while Mirage Resorts finalized a merger with MGM Grand Inc, owned by billionaire investor Kirk Kerkorian.
+The deal closed in May 2000, giving MGM Grand ownership of Bellagio.
 Wynn was not upset with the sale: "I've always been someone who focuses on the next project.
 The only part I ever enjoyed was the building, the design.
 I've always been the design guy".
 The company changed its name to MGM Mirage later that year, and Bellagio's cash flow improved under the new ownership, prompting reconsideration of the hotel expansion plan.

 Plans for a second tower were confirmed in August 2002, as part of a $375 million expansion.
 The new Spa Tower would be built south of the main tower and would offer access to the spa.
 The expansion would also include an additional spa, salon, meeting and retail space, as well as a new restaurant.
 Marnell Corrao Associates returned as general contractor.
 Construction on the Spa Tower began in April 2003.
 It was topped off a year later, and opened on December 23, 2004.
 It added 928 rooms, for a total of 3,933.
 Convention space was also increased to 200000 sqft.
 The resort hired 1,400 new employees for the expanded facilities, bringing the total to 10,000.

 By 2004, Bellagio was the most profitable hotel-casino in Las Vegas.
 In 2012, MGM and Suning Real Estate announced plans to expand the Bellagio name with a 200-room hotel in Shanghai, which eventually opened in 2018.
 Twenty years after its opening, Bellagio remained one of the most popular resorts on the Las Vegas Strip.

 In October 2019, MGM Resorts announced it would sell Bellagio to Blackstone Inc. for $4.25 billion.
 Through the deal, the two companies would form a joint venture that would lease Bellagio back to MGM Resorts for an annual rent of $245 million.
 The sale was completed in November 2019.
 Under the deal, MGM acquired a five-percent ownership stake in the venture and continued to operate the resort through the lease.

 In July 2023, MGM Resorts announced an agreement with Marriott International to bring its properties within Marriott's international reservations system and its Bonvoy loyalty program.
 The new partnership, which began in 2024, has Bellagio marketed within The Luxury Collection division of Marriott as Bellagio, a Luxury Collection Resort & Casino, Las Vegas.
 In August 2023, Blackstone sold a 21.9-percent stake in the resort to Realty Income for $950 million.